 Many people are familiar with psyllium seeds, which can range in color from dark brown to reddish black.
 These seeds contain fatty oil, protein and tannins, making them healthful additions to a diet.
 But it is the husk that surrounds the psyllium seed that is prized for its powerful effects on digestive health.
 When psyllium husks are softened in water, they swell to such an extent that they encourage intestinal wall contractions, naturally supporting digestive function.
 As a great source of mucilage – the gummy, gelatinous substance produced in plants – psyllium husks have both laxative and antidiarrheal effects; Chinese and Ayurvedic physicians have been using psyllium to treat both diarrhea and constipation for hundreds of years.

-Research Highlights: Experts consider psyllium one of the safest laxatives known, in part because it works like many high-fiber foods.
-Human and animals studies have shown that psyllium is an active laxative with cholesterol lowering, anti-hypertensive and expectorant qualities.(8) Preliminary studies also suggest its role in diabetes management: When it was taken before breakfast and dinner, the typical rise in glucose and insulin concentrations seen in people with non-insulin-dependent diabetes (type 2) was notably reduced in one study involving eighteen subjects.(9) And while no well-designed studies have been conducted to verify it, many herbalists note that psyllium may help reduce the risk of colon cancer indirectly by bulking up the stool and thus allowing toxic chemicals to have less direct contact with the intestinal tissue.(10) Among others, the following conducted studies(11) have been revealed significant findings:
+Experts consider psyllium one of the safest laxatives known, in part because it works like many high-fiber foods.
+Human and animal studies have shown that psyllium is an active laxative with cholesterol lowering, anti-hypertensive and expectorant qualities.
+Preliminary studies also suggest its role in diabetes management: when it was taken before breakfast and dinner, the typical rise in glucose and insulin concentrations seen in people with non-insulin-dependent diabetes (type 2) was notably reduced in one study.
+Many herbalists and natural health practitioners agree that psyllium should be a central component of any cleansing program, as it bulks up the stool, thus allowing toxins in the body to have less direct contact with the intestinal tissue.

-1. PDR For Herbal Medicines, 3rd ed.
-(2004).
-Thompson PDR, pg.
-657.
+PDR For Herbal Medicines, 3rd edition, Thompson PDR, ©2004